stanford-rc/farmshare-docs/docs/software.md

 ## JupyterLab

-JupyterLab is [Project Jupyter's](https://jupyter.org/)  web-based devolopment interface for Jupyter Notebooks.
+JupyterLab is [Project Jupyter's](https://jupyter.org/)  web-based development interface for Jupyter Notebooks.
 On FarmShare, it is available as an app on our [OnDemand](https://ondemand.farmshare.stanford.edu) interface and supports computation with Python 3.

 ### Accessing JupyterLab